nuald/simple-web-benchmark/README.md

 ### Crystal

-Using [Crystal](https://crystal-lang.org/docs/installation/) in a way that compatible with Linux Subsystem for Windows:
+Using [Crystal](https://crystal-lang.org/docs/installation/) in a way that is compatible with WSL:

     bash -c "crystal run --release --no-debug server.cr"